 And software.
-Die-hard C and C++ whenever Java and Python, or Haskell and OCaml wouldn’t hold up.
+In the past this was C and C++ whenever Java, Python, or OCaml wouldn’t hold up.
 Nowadays more around microservices and blockchain.

 Who and why?

 I am Martijn Rutten, an entrepreneur in high-tech software.
 I coded most of my life, predominantly at the boundaries between hardware and software.
 I co-founded Vector Fabrics after tasting high-tech, innovation, business, and corporate bureaucratics at Philips/NXP.
 In the role of entrepreneur in residence at HighTechXL, I advised a vast array of startups and corporate innovation teams.
 Currently, my startup life revolves around preventing the next financial crisis with blockchain and an ambitious web platform as CTO of Othera.
 Currently, I am riding the AI train in automating insurance for small companies as CTO at Insify.